sulu/sulu-docs/book/extend-admin.rst

 a type, which describes how to format the content (e.g. a type of `datetime` will make sure that the date is displayed correctly based on the localization of the user).

 XML files are used to define this metadata.
-See an example for such a file below:
+By default, these list configuration XML files are located in the ``config/lists`` directory of your project and an example looks like this:

 .. code-block:: xml